 Spelling lists, English and Grammar, and writing lessons can all be done in cursive once the student is proficient in it.
 Be careful not to force it too soon.
 And consider that though many will learn cursive, not all students will choose it as their preferred method of writing.
 (Just think of all the adults you know who write in print.)
 If that’s the case with your student, you might require one subject to be done in cursive, while allowing the rest in print.

 One of our favorite book series for school is Draw and Write Through History.
-We love it for the amazing drawing lessons, but it also includes cursive copywork from history.
+We LOVE LOVE LOVE it for the amazing drawing lessons, but it also includes cursive copywork from history.

 Why Does Cursive Matter Anymore?